cjbearman/klipper/README.md

 * Gulfcoast Robotics HEX EPCOS Thermistor (300c capable)
 * Big Tree Tech Smart Filament Sensor

+Note that my last configuration that used my old creality-4.2.2 board can be found in the creality-4.2.2 branch.

 The configuration is broken up into a variety of files: